FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/04-Users/README.md

 The UPN does not need to match the user's email address, although many organizations use the same value for simplicity.

+Unlike the Object ID, the UPN can be changed if the user's name changes or if the organization changes its domain.

+For integrations, automation, and external applications, Microsoft recommends using the immutable **Object ID** whenever possible.

 ---

 ## User Management